CleasbyCode/jzp/README.md

 # twexif

-Twitter will strip out metadata from your JPG images posted on its platform.
+Twitter will strip out metadata from your JPG image file when posted on its platform.

 *twexif* is a simple command line tool allows you to insert tiny files / metadata (up to 10KB) into your image file (jpg) which Twitter will preserve.